Naturism in Germany: History

 The naturist movement became well established in Germany from the 1920s onwards, more so than in any other country.
 It was portrayed as health-giving and also gained prominence for its Utopian ideals.
 It became politicised by radical socialists who believed it would lead to a breaking down of society and classlessness.
 It became associated with pacificism.
-In 1926, Adolf Koch established a Physical Culture School where mixed-gender exercises were done nude, including open air exercises and other physical fitness regimens in the great outdoors, as part of a programme of "physical hygiene".
+In 1926, Adolf Koch established a Physical Culture School where mixed-gender exercises were done nude, including open air exercises and other physical fitness regimens outdoors, as part of a programme of "physical hygiene".
 In 1929, the Berlin school hosted the first International Congress on Nudity.